Key Takeaways:

 What Are Charitable Remainder Trusts?

-Charitable remainder trusts (CRT) are irrevocable trusts that allow a trustor to donate assets to charity and provide annual income for a noncharitable beneficiary’s lifetime or for a specific period of time.
+Charitable remainder trusts (CRTs) might be the perfect fit.
+These irrevocable trusts allow donors to give assets to charity while also providing annual income for noncharitable beneficiaries, such as family members.
 CRTs are governed by a special section of the tax code and must meet specific requirements to function properly.

 How Do Charitable Remainder Trusts Work?